nishanths/loupe-js/README.md

 	container?: Node // containing node
-	additionalClassName?: string // additional class name to add to the loupe element style?: Partial<CSSStyleDeclaration> // additional styles to add to the loupe element shape?: Shape // shape of the loupe: "rectangle" | "circle" }
+	additionalClassName?: string // additional class name to add to the loupe element style?: Partial<CSSStyleDeclaration> // additional styles to add to the loupe element shape?: "rectangle" | "circle" // shape of the loupe }
 ```